drone/autoscaler-docs/content/install/openstack.md

 # Prerequisites

+## Create a Drone Token

+You need to create a Drone user token with administrative privilege that you can provide to the autoscaler.
+The autoscaler will use this token to remotely access the Drone build queue.
+If you do not know how to create a token please see [our tutorial](https://docs.drone.io/manage/user/machine/).

 {{< alert warn >}}
 This document is missing the pre-requisites for installing the autoscaler.
 Please consider sending a pull request to improve this documentation.
 {{</ alert >}}